Client Bill of Rights and Responsibilities

 - Be fully informed of the pharmacy’s services and the fee for those services.

-- Participate in the development of your plan of care and be advised of any change in the plan of care or services provided prior to the change being made.
+- Participate in the development of your plan of care, and be advised of any change in the plan of care or PMP services provided prior to the change being made.
+You also have the right to information about the termination of the PMP.
+You have the right to speak to a member of your care team during our normal hours, and in emergencies after hours, with an on-call pharmacist.

 - Be treated with respect, dignity, courtesy, and fairness without discrimination by all pharmacy staff.

-- Be given complete and current information concerning your diagnosis, treatment, risks, and anticipated outcomes in order to give informed consent prior to the start of any treatment, including your right to accept or refuse service.
+- Be given complete and current information concerning your diagnosis, treatment, risks, and anticipated outcomes in order to give informed consent prior to the start of any treatment, and regarding changes in or termination of the PMP, including your right to accept or refuse service.

 - Receive services from personnel who are qualified including a registered pharmacist, nurse, or pharmacy technician.

-- Voice grievances or file a complaint without fear of discrimination or reprisal to pharmacy management.
+- Voice grievances or file a complaint to pharmacy management without fear of discrimination or reprisal.

 - Receive a copy of the DMEPOS Supplier Standards and “Medicare Prescription Drug Coverage and Your Rights” for Medicare recipients of services.